 Pros and cons to using opaque projectors

 The pros to using an opaque projector is that it is an easy way to enlarge to a really big scale - anything over at least 18" x 24".
-If you plan to work on a scale that is 16" x 20" or smaller, I would suggest using one of the other methods of transferring the image (grid method or transfer paper).
-Also, all you need is a print-out of the image, and not a slide or transparency.
+If you plan to work on a scale that is 16" x 20" or smaller, I would suggest using one of the other methods of transferring the image, such as the grid method or transfer paper, which will save you some money.

 The cons to using an opaque projector are (1) the expense and (2) the need for a dark room.
 Let's look at these 2 points further:

-- Opaque projectors require a really dark room for you to be able to see the projection clearly.
+- Opaque projectors require a dark room for you to be able to see the projection clearly.
 This can be annoying or downright difficult - although if you need to, you'll probably learn to adapt and make the best of it (which is what I did).
-If you can spend a few extra bucks, consider getting an LED projector like the Artograph LED300, which doesn't need a dark room to produce crystal-clear results and has loads of other perks as well.
+If you can afford it, consider getting an LED projector, which can handle more ambient light and has loads of other perks as well.